 With Ophcrack, you don't need any access to Windows to be able to recover your lost passwords.
-Simply visit the site, download the free ISO image, burn it to a CD and boot from the CD.
+From another computer, visit the site, download the free ISO image, burn it to a CD and boot from the CD.
 The Ophcrack program starts, locates the Windows user accounts, and proceeds to recover (crack) the passwords - all automatically.

-In a test on a Windows 7 PC, Ophcrack recovered the 10-character password to my administrator account in 40 seconds.
-Ophcrack supports Windows 7, Windows Vista, and Windows XP.
+In a test on a Windows 8 PC, Ophcrack recovered the 8-character password (mixed letters and numbers) to my administrator account in 3 minutes and 29 seconds.
+Ophcrack supports Windows 8, Windows 7, Windows Vista, and Windows XP.